By Dr. Lawrence Wilson

 MYTH #2.
 COFFEE ENEMAS WASH MINERALS OUT OF THE BODY.
 No. In fact coffee enemas add minerals to the body.
 Coffee contains many minerals, including zinc, selenium, potassium and others.

 MYTH #3.
 COFFEE ENEMAS CAUSE CONSTIPATION (FLACCID BOWEL).
-No. If one stops coffee enemas, it may take the body a few days to readjust.
+No. If one stops coffee enemas, it may take the body several days to a week to readjust.
 However, I have not seen coffee enemas cause constipation.
 In fact, by helping to heal the colon, coffee enemas can reduce constipation.

 MYTH #4.
 COFFEE ENEMAS CAUSE ADDICTION.
 Very rarely.
 I have only seen one case in which a person developed an addiction to coffee by mouth and enemas.
 More often, a person enjoys the coffee enemas, and wants to continue them.
 This is not an addiction, however.